-This episode of VIDA Voices & Views is the first of a two-part interview featuring poet and editor, Don Share.
+About This Episode: This episode of VIDA Voices & Views, produced by R.J.
+Jeffreys, is the first of a two-part interview featuring poet and editor, Don Share.
 In this segment, Melissa Studdard interviews Share, who reads his poem “Food for Thought” from the collection Squandermania and discusses topics ranging the power of the imagination to effect change in the world to Poetry magazine’s open door policy to language’s complicity in the mania for squandering resources.

 “I don’t know of a poet who doesn’t write out of the impulse to say, ‘The world could be better.’
 That’s sort of the plot of every decent poem.”